Last updated: April 30, 2026 | By the LearnPath Team

 Start With: "Python Clean Code" playlist (12 videos) or "Design Patterns in Python" series.

 NetworkChuck's 4.5 million subscriber channel is one of the fastest-growing programming channels on YouTube.
-His approach to Python is practical and narrative-driven: every video frames a real problem (hacking a wifi network, automating a server, building a password cracker) and solves it step by step with Python code.
+His approach to Python is practical and narrative-driven: every video frames a real problem (automating a server, building a password cracker, scraping data) and solves it step by step with Python code.

 His energy is high and his production quality is excellent.
 More importantly, the projects he builds are genuinely useful.
 His Python automation scripts for networking tasks, web scraping bots, and cybersecurity tools give learners immediately applicable skills that show up well in portfolios.